Lopseg/Jsdir/README.md

 # Notes

+I'm currently working in a improvement for this tool.

-Feel free to help me improve this tool.
+Please feel free to help me improve this tool.
 Thank you Jobert.

 *Lopseg*